alexkinsey/Digital_Orrery/README.md

-# Spacey is an educational app to teach children & teens about the cosmos!
+# This digital orrery is an educational app to teach children & teens about the cosmos!

 Our solar system is beautiful and with this browser app both young and old can enjoy learning all about Sol, the planetary system we call home.